moneyprotocol/engineering/README.md

 ## Recovery Mode

-Recovery Mode kicks in when the total collateralization ratio (TCR) of the system falls below 150%.
+When the total collateralization ratio (TCR) of the system drops below 150%, Recovery Mode is activated.

-During Recovery Mode, liquidation conditions are relaxed, and the system blocks borrower transactions that would further decrease the TCR.
-New BPD may only be issued by adjusting existing Vaults in a way that improves their ICR, or by opening a new Vault with an ICR of >=150%.
-In general, if an existing Vault's adjustment reduces its ICR, the transaction is only executed if the resulting TCR is above 150%
+During Recovery Mode, liquidation conditions are eased, and borrower transactions that would further decrease the TCR are blocked.
+New BPD issuance is restricted to adjusting existing Vaults to improve their individual collateralization ratio (ICR) or opening new Vaults with an ICR of >=150%.
+In cases where adjusting an existing Vault would reduce its ICR, the transaction is only executed if the resulting TCR remains above 150%.

-Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%, and to incentivize BPD holders to replenish the Stability Pool.
+Recovery Mode is strategically designed to incentivize borrowers to take actions that swiftly elevate the TCR back above 150%, and to motivate BPD holders to replenish the Stability Pool.

-Economically, Recovery Mode is designed to encourage collateral top-ups and debt repayments, and also itself acts as a self-negating deterrent: the possibility of it occurring actually guides the system away from ever reaching it.
+Economically, Recovery Mode aims to promote collateral top-ups and debt repayments while serving as a self-negating deterrent.
+The mere possibility of its occurrence guides the system away from ever reaching such a state.

 ## Project Structure